Photo of Julianna Kirschner

 Tabs

-Kirschner’s research is focused on improving communication in multiple contexts, specifically in storytelling practices and social media technology.
-Her master’s thesis explored grief and loss, with a focus on improving mental health for all involved.
-Kirschner’s thesis was awarded the Outstanding Thesis Award from the Organization for the Study of Communication, Language, and Gender (OSCLG).
-Kirschner’s dissertation critically assessed social media posts that created, gave life to, and finally abandoned trending topics on Twitter.
+Julianna Kirschner teaches a broad range of course subjects, including small group communication, argumentation, sports communication, research methods, and strategic communication.
+Her research is focused on improving communication in multiple contexts.
+Her Kirschner’s thesis was awarded the Outstanding Thesis Award from the Organization for the Study of Communication, Language, and Gender (OSCLG).
+Kirschner’s PhD dissertation critically assessed social media posts that contributed to trending topics on Twitter.
+She studied several cases that occurred between 2015 and 2017, including the backlash associated with a photo collection called ‘Yolocaust’ and the presence and absence of activists in the No DAPL protest in North Dakota.
 Her dissertation received two awards: The Kathy Merlock Jackson Dissertation Award from the Popular Culture Association (PCA/ACA) and the Outstanding Dissertation Award from the National Communication Association.
 Kirschner has also published work in performance communication, and her book chapter on memory preservation won an award from the National Communication Association.
+In January 2023, she received the Early Career Award from the International Association of Autoethnography and Narrative Inquiry (IAANI) for her publication record and service to the field.